The cost of pleasing everyone

 The tough stuff was next.
-Maintaining good feelings and avoiding bad word of mouth were important.
+Maintaining good feelings while avoiding bad word of mouth are important.
 But how?

 Fire your non-ideal clients

 Yes, this was unpleasant (at that moment).
-Melissa kept in mind that releasing someone who is a bad fit will create space for new ideal clients.
+Melissa kept in mind that releasing headache clients will create space for new ideal clients.

 - Deliver.
 Deliver the news either in person, letter or phone.